mastersj5/mastersj5/README.md

 Between 2020 and 2024, I completed my B.S. in Computer Science with a Concentration in AI/Data Science.

-- 🔭 I’m currently working with local businesses to create web solutions and improve their online presence.
+- 🔭 I’m currently working with Figma and DigitalOcean for local businesses to create web solutions and improve their online presence.
 - 🌱 I’m currently learning React (MERN stack) for building websites for various Web Applications.
 - 🤔 I’m looking for help with marketing myself as I enter into the tech industry!
 - 📫 How to reach me: Send a message to me on [LinkedIn](https://www.linkedin.com/in/joshua-masters-75609b238/)!